-A form of intellectual property granted to an inventor, a patent essentially acts as a government-sanctioned monopoly on a new invention for a limited period of time in exchange for disclosing the invention to the public.
+A patent is a form of intellectual property that grants exclusive rights to the inventor for a limited period of time in exchange for disclosing the invention to the public.

 A trademark typically protects brand names and logos, including words, phrases, symbols and designs.
 Similar to service marks, the term “trademark” is often used to refer to both.